 Here is a tutorial on how to begin amigurumi with “The Magic Circle”:

-Sometimes it’s easier seeing everything in action, so here’s a great video by Teresa of “The Art of Crochet” showing how to begin the Magic Circle using the steps I showed above.
+Sometimes it’s easier seeing everything in action, so here’s a great video HERE by Teresa Warrior showing how to begin the Magic Circle using the steps I showed above.
 She even provides a slow-motion repeat of this technique at the end of the video.

 Have many of you already been using the Magic Circle technique when making amigurumi?
 Some still prefer the Chain 2 method, but it’s nice knowing that there are other techniques out there.
-I always use The Magic Circle now, and I’m so happy I finally took the time to look into it!
+I always use The Magic Circle now, and I’m so happy I finally took the time to look into it as it is such a clean way to begin all the amigurumi shapes!
+You can also use the Magic Circle when beginning hats, baskets, purses, and other projects worked in the round!
+Happy crocheting, everyone!